↑

 Topped with grated cheddar cheese and green onion.

-Serve with crusty bread and you got yourself one of the best tasting chili recipes you ever tried!a bowl of venison chili
+Serve with crusty bread and you’ve got yourself one of the best-tasting chili recipes you’ve ever tried!

 How to make Smoked Venison Chili